Buddhism and Evolution – Aggañña Sutta (DN 27)

 • So, what happens to all the living beings on Earth?
 We remember that while humans and animals live on the Earth, those belonging to the other three lower realms live on or underneath the Earth’s surface.
 All those will perish.

-• It is a long story, but all those beings move to higher realms as the Earth gets hot.
+• It is a long story (and not detailed in the sutta), but all those beings move to higher realms as the Earth gets hot.

-9. We remember that the deva and Brahma realms lie above the Earth.
+9. We remember that the Deva and Brahma realms lie above the Earth.
 But the “density” in those realms is well below the “density” of things at the surface.
-As we know, deva bodies are much less dense than human bodies, and Brahma “bodies” are even more subtle.
+Deva bodies are much less dense than human bodies, and Brahma “bodies” are even more subtle.

 10. The bottom line is that all realms below the Ābhassara Brahma realm will eventually be destroyed.
-By that time, all the living beings would have “migrated” up to that realm.
+By then, all the living beings would have “migrated” up to that realm.

 • How do all these living beings, including those in the apāyā, migrate to higher realms?

 • That is related to the fact that when the Earth starts getting “hot,” those “mind-pleasing sense objects” will be destroyed over time.
-Living beings will have fewer “sense attractions,” and thus, their minds will be temporarily freed from “upādāna.”
+Living beings will have fewer “sensory attractions;” thus, their minds will be temporarily freed from “upādāna.”

-• That needs a detailed explanation, but those who understand Paṭicca Samuppāda may be able to at least a glimpse of how it happens.
+• That needs a detailed explanation, but those who understand Paṭicca Samuppāda may have at least a glimpse of how it happens.

-• That also will take some explaining.
+• That will take long explanations.
 But the critical point is that with time, old “gati” (which have been lying dormant as anusaya) start to re-surface, and the activation of Paṭicca Samuppāda cycles will ensure those “downward paths.”

 Conflicts with Current Scientific Theories